A 15-year-old weighing 270 pounds, an 18-year-old weighing nearly 400 pounds; they are both fighting a war they can't win on their own―severe obesity.

 shared-decision-making process; the decision to have any surgery―at any age―should be based on the risks of the surgery itself versus the risks of not having it.

-Access to weight-loss surgery is a huge barrier across the US; insurance coverage―or lack thereof―plays a large role.
+Access to weight-loss surgery is a huge barrier across the United States; insurance coverage―or lack thereof―can play a large role.

-2014 study reported less than half (47%) of severely obese children had insurance that covered the surgery; "Under 18 years" was cited as the most common reason for coverage denial.
-Sadly, we also know adolescents from
+study found less than half (47%) of children who qualified for weight loss surgery had insurance that covered the surgery; "Under 18 years" was cited as the most common reason for coverage denial.
+This includes both private and public insurance payment types.
+Parents should contact their insurance representative early when considering surgery, to find out more about the qualifications and coverage prior to starting down this path.

 The Obesity in Action Coalition has